-Upon receiving a petition, the USDOL immediately begins an investigation to determine whether the circumstances of the layoff meet the group eligibility criteria established by the Trade Act of 2002 (which covers petitions below 69,999), the American Recovery and Reinvestment Act (ARRA) of 2009 (which covers petitions 70,000-79,999) as amended, or the Trade Adjustment Assistance Extension Act (TAAEA) of 2011 (which covers petitions 80,000+).
+Upon receiving a petition, the USDOL immediately begins an investigation to determine whether the circumstances of the layoff meet the group eligibility criteria established by the Trade Act of 2002 (which covers petitions below 69,999), the American Recovery and Reinvestment Act (ARRA) of 2009 (which covers petitions 70,000-79,999) as amended, the Trade Adjustment Assistance Extension Act (TAAEA) of 2011 (which covers petitions 80,000-84,999), or the Trade Adjustment Assistance Reauthorization Act (TAARA) of 2015 (which covers petitions 85,000+).
 (See http://www.dol.gov/ for more details.)

-The USDOL may contact customers and suppliers of the company, and others, in order to determine whether the criteria below are met.
+The USDOL may contact customers and suppliers of the company, and others, in order to determine whether criteria are met for certification.
 After investigating the petition, USDOL certifies or denies group eligibility to apply for TAA.
-Workers in a certified group then apply individually for benefits and services through their local WorkOne Center.
+Workers in a certified group then apply individually for benefits and services through their local WorkOne Center/American Job Center (AJC).

-If you are a member of a worker group certified by USDOL and are determined to be individually eligible by your local WorkOne Center, you may be eligible to receive the following benefits and services:
+If you are a member of a worker group certified by USDOL and are determined to be individually eligible by your local WorkOne Center/AJC, you may be eligible to receive the following benefits and services:

-Employment and Case Management Services:
+Case Management Services

-- Skill Assessments
+- Comprehensive Assessments

 - Information on Training